VortTeam/VortLang/README.md

 - **Expression Evaluation**: Supports arithmetic operations with keywords like `plus`, `minus`, etc.
 - **Error Handling**: Clear error messages for undefined variables or invalid syntax.

+## Current Status

+VortLang is in its early stages and currently supports basic features like variable declarations and arithmetic.
+More functionality (e.g., control flow, functions) is planned for future releases.
+Stay tuned!

+**Planned Features:**
+- `if`/`else` conditions
+- Loops (`while`, `for`)
+- User-defined functions
+- Lists/arrays
+- And more...

 ## Installation

 1. Ensure [Rust and Cargo](https://www.rust-lang.org/tools/install) are installed.